TechWithRam/Clock/README.md

 # Clock
-Simple Clock in python, install fonts which you want
+Simple Clock in python
+install fonts which you want in fonts folder